 - The agreement in Washington averted most (but not all) of the threatened 2013 tax hikes; however, the 2% payroll tax cut was allowed to expire. - The current National and Florida Economic Outlooks assumed that the 2% payroll tax cut was extended throughout 2013 and then phased out over several years-so the General Revenue forecast does not capture the effects of its removal. - The latest analysis by EDR indicates that the end of the payroll tax cut results in a \$7.3 billion negative impact to the economy and up to a \$119 million loss in sales tax (\$106 to the General Revenue Fund). - Issues with the Sequester and action regarding the Debt Ceiling remain. - Automatic Sequester provisions were extended to March 1, 2013-While it is clear that there is no meaningful support for the current sequester provisions, agreement has not been reached on a replacement.
 Moreover, additional revenue changes are still on the table.
 According to IHS Global Insight, "The smaller the initial deal and the closer to the brink before it is agreed, the greater the likelihood that the United States will be downgraded by one or more ratings agencies."
-The threat of further damage to consumer sentiment exists. - Statutory debt ceiling reached-The debt ceiling, currently set at \$16.4 trillion with the ability to create an additional \$200 billion in capacity under the limit, will need to be raised sometime in late February or early March.
-If the current debt ceiling becomes binding because of no action, there will have to be immediate, steep cuts in government spending, because the federal government will be able to spend only what it receives in revenues.
+The threat of further damage to consumer sentiment still exists, and hope for an agreement has weakened. - Statutory debt ceiling fight delayed-the House and Senate have passed and the President has signed HR 325 ("The No Budget, No Pay Act") to waive the statutory debt limit through May 18, allowing the Treasury to borrow above the current \$16.4 trillion limit until then.
+The bill also would temporarily impound House or Senate paychecks if the respective chamber fails to adopt a congressional budget resolution by April 15.